How to Become a Counselor in Wisconsin

 For Counselors Licensed in Other States

 The Wisconsin Marriage and Family Therapy, Professional Counseling, and Social Work Examining Board has an alternative route to licensure (PDF 1,012 KB) for counselors who have already obtained their licenses in other parts of the United States.
 This process is called “licensure reciprocity”.
-Out-of-state applicants must submit proof of a valid license in good standing.
+Out-of-state applicants must submit proof of a valid, in-good-standing license.
 Requirement of a passing score on a counseling examination is required.

 (Back to Top)